 “Neither prisoners, guards or public broke in on this poignant moment.
 Everyone understood that these men were leaving normal life behind forever.”

 In 1953 Saint Martin-de-re was (and remains) an active prison.
 Fully occupied, those inmates aboard the San Mateo with unexpired time would be dispersed among prisons within France itself.
 There would be no early release for them.
-Even after surviving at least 15 years in history’s worst penal system France still demanded its pound of flesh.
+Even after surviving at least 15 years in history’s worst penal system France still demanded retribution.
 They still had time to serve and their debt to society to repay.
 Repay it they would.

 Dreyfus, falsely convicted of treason and the victim of rampant anti-semitism, spent five years on Devil’s Island itself.
 Only international publicity, the campaigning of his wife and the support of luminaries like writer Emile Zola saved him from permanent incarceration.
 Zola’s legendary polemic ‘J’Accuse!’ still ranks among literature’s finest.

-The ‘Ile Diable,’ though often used to describe the entire penal system, was reserved solely for political prisoners like Dreyfus.
+The ‘Ile Diable’ itself, though often used to describe the entire penal system, was reserved solely for political prisoners like Dreyfus.
 Ordinary criminals like Papillon (despite his claims to the contrary) were never sent there.
 Only fifty or so occupied it during the colony’s 100-year history, never more than a dozen at one time.
 Convicted traitor Charles Benjamin Ullmo served eight years there entirely alone apart fom the occasional guard.

 Isolated from all the other prisoners, Dreyfus could only ponder his past in almost total isolation while day-dreaming of exoneration, freedom and his honour being one day restored.
 His suffering was inflicted through permanent solitude and endless boredom, not physical brutality:

 “My days, my hours, slip by monotonously in this agonising, enervating waiting for the discovery of truth…”